gnf-bachelor/irl-chess/README.md

 When parameters in the base and model-configs are set to the desired values, simply run run_model.py The results will be saved the results folder under a name that indicates what parameters where used for the run.

+Computation wise, running Greedy Policy Walk for 300 epochs evaluated on 10,000 boards with 24 CPU cores and a time limit of 0.2 seconds takes about 4 hours.

 ## How to build Maia chess components
 I you wish to use the maia-chess comparison functionalities, after cloning the repository locally, don't forget to run the following commands in order to also clone the git submodules: